 Synovial membrane lines the capsule.
 It covers the neck of the femur between the attachment of the fibrous capsule and the edge of the articular cartilage of the head.
 It also covers the nonarticular area of the acetabulum, providing a covering for the ligament of the femoral head.

 Retinacula are blood vessels containing deep longitudinal fibers of the capsule that goes superiorly from the femoral neck and blend with the periosteum.
 The bursa is considered the synovial extension beyond the free margin of the fibrous capsule onto the posterior aspect of the femoral neck.

 A fat pad in the acetabular fossa is covered with a synovial membrane.
 It fills the acetabular area that is not filled by the femoral head.

 The ligaments of the hip joint act to increase stability.

 Blood Supply and Nerve Supply

-The circumflex arteries are branches of the profunda femoris artery which is a branch of femoral artery.
-They anastamose at the base of the femoral neck to form a ring, from which smaller arteries arise to the supply the joint itself.
+The circumflex arteries are branches of the profunda femoris artery which is a branch of the femoral artery.
+They anastomose at the base of the femoral neck to form a ring, from which smaller arteries arise to the supply the joint itself.

 The medial circumflex femoral artery is responsible for the majority of the arterial supply (the lateral circumflex femoral artery has to penetrate through the thick iliofemoral ligament to reach the hip joint).
 Damage to the medial circumflex femoral artery can result in avascular necrosis of the femoral head.